rust-stuco/homeworks/week4/multilab_ref/README.md

 The goal of this homework is to make sure you are comfortable with some of the generic collection types in the [`std::collections`] module.

-You will implement two data structures that track multiplicity on top of their normal operations.
+You will implement two data structures that track multiplicity (the number of times elements appear) on top of their normal operations.
-The first will be a [`MultiSet`](crate::multiset::MultiSet), or a set that can have duplicates.
+The first will be a [`MultiSet`](crate::multiset::MultiSet), which is a set that can have duplicates.
 The second will be a [`MultiMap`](crate::multimap::MultiMap), which is a map that maps keys to any number of values.